 - What kind of future would mean we would be unstoppable?

-Go through them all and pick out some of the highlights.
-Go through them in detail and find which ones resonate with the group.
+Go through them and pick out some of the highlights.
+Go through these select few in detail and find which ones resonate with the group.

 - Benefit to the customers – we’re in business to add value to customers.
 Without customers we won’t have a business.
 Everything we do should, in some way, have benefit to the business and be aligned to our business goals.